Self-reflection is a great way to quickly enhance your performance at work.

 A greater sense of control

 With this clarity will come a greater sense of control.
-You’ll start to see why you have certain strengths, and areas for development too.
+You’ll see why you have certain strengths, and areas for development too.

 And you’ll start to see more clearly what is important to you at work, and why.